CarVac/MeleeConchRuleset/ruleset.md

 ## Input Layout

 Generally, any placement of Inputs on the controller is permitted.
+(Rectangles exist, therefore full button swapping must be legal)

-Aside from Combined Analog Digital Inputs (CADI), Emulated CADI, and orthogonal axes of a control stick Analog Input, Inputs must not share Actuators in a way that makes it difficult or impossible to actuate one without actuating another.
+Aside from Combined Analog Digital Inputs (CADI), Emulated CADI, and orthogonal axes of a control stick Analog Input, Inputs must not share Actuators in a way that makes it difficult or impossible to actuate one without actuating another. (no physical macros)

-Inputs must not have two separate Actuators that both influence the value read by that Input.
-For example, you may not tie a string to an analog stick in order to move it using a different finger.
+Inputs must not have two separate Actuators that both influence the value read by that Input. (no physical duplication of a single electrical button)
+Each Actuator must consist of exactly one rigid body. (no ASDI-down c-stick string)

 ## Configuration